-static full_name(app_name, aspects)
+static expand_name(identity, app_name, aspects)

-Returns A string containing the full human-readable name of the destination, for an app_name and a number of aspects.
+A string containing the full human-readable name of the destination, for an app_name and a number of aspects.

-static app_and_aspects_from_name(full name)
+static app_and_aspects_from_name(full_name)

-Returns A tuple containing the app name and a list of aspects, for a full-name string.
+A tuple containing the app name and a list of aspects, for a full-name string.